Zishan-Shao/Zishan-Shao.github.io/content/_index.md

 ### Nov.
 2025

 My first authored work "FlashSVD: Memory-Efficient Inference with Streaming for Low-Rank Models" has been accepted at AAAI 26'!!!
-This is the first paper that is end-to-end done by myself, 23rd May - 16th July.
+This is the first paper that is end-to-end (from idea formulation to paper acceptance) done by myself, 23rd May - 16th July.

 ### Sept.
 2025